cosmos/testnets/interchain-security/provider/README.md

 * When the node reaches height `12701900`, it will attempt to upgrade to Gaia `v25.1.0`.
 You can use Cosmovisor's auto-download feature or install the `v25.1.0` release binary.
 * Replace the `v25.1.0` binary with the `v25.1.1` one.
 * When the node reaches height `14571900`, it will attempt to upgrade to Gaia `v25.2.0`.
 You can use Cosmovisor's auto-download feature or install the `v25.2.0` release binary.
+* When the node reaches height `15412400`, it will attempt to upgrade to Gaia `v25.3.0`.
+You can use Cosmovisor's auto-download feature or install the `v25.3.0` release binary.